Apply Track Settings

 2. Select an appearance group from the drop-down menu.
 Click Update to save.

-Edit the Language
+Edit the Language Settings

 Changing the language of a content track only affects the text in promoters, headers, and cookie consent messages.
 It does not affect the content assets within it.